 President İsmet İnönü, Kemal Atatürk’s successor and a former army chief himself, had considered an alliance with the Soviet Union and the West to contain Nazi power before the war, but then the Soviets signed their nonaggression pact with Germany in 1939 and the Turks felt there was no point in allying with Britain and France alone.

-The Nazis offered Turkey parts of Greece in exchange for joining the war on the Axis side as well as buffer states in the Caucasus, but İnönü turned them down.
-His sympathies were with the Allies and the Germans recognized that an invasion would have needlessly made an enemy out of his nation.
+The Nazis offered Turkey parts of Greece in exchange for joining the war on the Axis side, as well as buffer states in the Caucasus, but İnönü turned them down.
+His sympathies were with the Allies and the Germans recognized that an invasion would have needlessly made an enemy out of Turkey.

 By December 1943, İnönü was already confident the Allies would prevail and met openly with Franklin Roosevelt and Winston Churchill in Cairo.
 He wasn’t prepared to join war yet but agreed to the construction of the Incirlik Air Base near Adana for possible Allied air operations in the region.
 The base would later play a role in the Cold War.